signalorange/orangeMine/README.md

 - [ ] Improve performance and security with an ipvlan/macvlan networking
 - [ ] Add network traffic monitoring and bandwidth management
 - [ ] Add a speedtest monitoring tool
+- [ ] Email report if external IP is different than WG_ENDPOINT

 ### Config/Housekeeping: